LucyZachos/Name-Array/README.md

 # Word Counter 📝

 A Java program that counts the number of words with more than 4 characters in a given list of student names.
+This was created for academic purposes using Java.

 ## Features 🚀